snowplow-archive/dev-environment/README.md

 ## Available playbooks

-Please see our [Ansible Playbooks] [ansible-playbooks] repository for the full list.
+Please see our [Ansible playbooks] [ansible-playbooks] repository for the full list.

 ## Copyright and license